-About Carl Hendrick is head of Learning and Research at Wellington College.
-Also an English teacher completing PhD at King’s College in English education.
-Share this:TwitterFacebookLinkedInGoogleTumblrPocketEmailPrintPinterestRedditLike this:Like Loading...
-3 comments May 27, 2015 - 8:19 am Ishan Hey Carl, Hope you’re having a great day!
+About Dr Carl Hendrick is the author of ‘What Does This Look Like in the Classroom?’ , is an English teacher at Wellington College and holds a PhD in education from King’s College London.
+Share this:TwitterFacebookLinkedInTumblrPocketEmailPrintPinterestRedditLike this:Like Loading...
+4 comments May 27, 2015 - 8:19 am Ishan Hey Carl, Hope you’re having a great day!
 I’m doing an expert roundup on my site and I think many new English teachers looking at good education technology products for their classroom would love to know your answer to this question : If you could only use 3 Education technology tools/apps/sites for your teaching which 3 tools would you choose? e.g. Grammarly, Remind, and Skype.
 Thanks in advance!
 As soon as I’m done compiling the results, I would inform and link back to your blog.
 Thank you!
 Ishan LikeLike Reply February 5, 2018 - 12:46 am Nicholas Walker Instead of Grammarly (or in combination with it) I would recommend the Virtual Writing Tutor.
 LikeLike Reply December 8, 2016 - 7:12 am Jason Just read your article about critical thinking skills at the Aeon website.
 Very interesting, and a subject I’ve written about too, but more from the standpoint of how “transfer of learning” does or does not occur.
 My article was intended for flight instructors: http://www169.pair.com/jcat/jason/flying/article_transfer.htm Will be reading more of the material on your website soon.
-Regards, Jason LikeLiked by 1 person Reply Leave a Reply Cancel reply Enter your comment here...
+Regards, Jason LikeLiked by 1 person Reply October 6, 2020 - 4:27 pm siddharth bose Hello Carl, How are you?
+Sent you a message on FB.
+LikeLike Reply Leave a Reply Cancel reply Enter your comment here...
 Fill in your details below or click an icon to log in: Email (required) (Address never made public) Name (required) Website You are commenting using your WordPress.com account. ( Log Out / Change ) You are commenting using your Google account. ( Log Out / Change ) You are commenting using your Twitter account. ( Log Out / Change ) You are commenting using your Facebook account. ( Log Out / Change ) Cancel Connecting to %s Notify me of new comments via email.
 Notify me of new posts via email.